dotnet/docs/docs/framework/app-domains/create-and-use-strong-named-assemblies.md

 # Creating and Using Strong-Named Assemblies
 <a name="top"></a> A strong name consists of the assembly's identity—its simple text name, version number, and culture information (if provided)—plus a public key and a digital signature.
 It is generated from an assembly file using the corresponding private key.
 (The assembly file contains the assembly manifest, which contains the names and hashes of all the files that make up the assembly.)

  A strong-named assembly can only use types from other strong-named assemblies.
-Otherwise, the security of the strong-named assembly would be compromised.
+Otherwise, the integrity of the strong-named assembly would be compromised.

  This overview contains the following sections: